 When you have an insurance claim, a part of the claim will have to do with depreciation.
 Depreciation is the decrease in the value of an insurance claim based on the age, wear and tear of the items that were damaged during the loss.

 What many people do not know is that depreciation is negotiable.
 Insurance companies have and will try to over depreciate items which further keeps upfront money in their pockets, forcing insureds out of pocket more than necessary.
-Public adjusters will fight to make sure the overall settlement reflects the correct amount of depreciation.
+Public adjusters will fight to make sure the overall settlement reflects the correct amount of depreciation so you get the most out of your home insurance claim.

 5. Temporary Relocation (Assisted Living Expenses)

-If your home is deemed unlivable after a property damage loss, your insurance company is required to give you a place to live while your property is under construction, and up until a reasonable time frame construction can be completed.
+If your home is deemed unlivable after a property damage loss, by Rhode Island homeowners insurance laws, your insurance company is required to give you a place to live while your property is under construction, and up until a reasonable time frame construction can be completed.

 What people may not know is that they need to give you a place that is like, kind and quality.
 This means that if you live in a 2-bedroom house that is 1400 square feet, they need to give you temporary housing that is a 2-bedroom with around 1400 square feet.
 Most insurance companies choose to put their clients into a cheaper option like a hotel or a small Airbnb.